edesz/credit-card-churn/references/01_proposal.md

 In order to satisfy the two requirements above (decision threshold tuning and catching true churners), a separate ML scoring metric should be used during different stages of ML model development

-1. Phase 1: Model Selection
+1. Phase 1: Model Validation (Model Selection)
    - **For model selection and (optional) hyperparameter tuning, PR AUC should be used as the primary metric** since it is insensitive to the decision threshold and it evaluates model performance across all decision thresholds.
-2. Phase 2: Optimization of Decision Threshold for the best model from Phase 1
+2. Phase 2: Model Validation (Optimization of Decision Threshold for the best model from Phase 1)
    - **During optimization of the decision threshold for a single (best) ML model, F2-score should be used as the primary metric and Recall should be monitored as the secondary metric.** Thresholded metrics such as F2-score or Recall are impacted by the decision cut-off threshold.
 Therefore, looking at these metrics for a single decision threshold can be misleading.
-For the current churn use-case, F2-score it is easy to explain to non-technical stakeholders: *This score balances catching churners (Recall) versus avoiding false positives (Precision), but it weights catching chuurners more heavily*.
 During this phase, Recall and PR AUC should also be monitored, but as secondary metrics only.
+3. Phase 3: Model Evaluation
+   - **During evaluation of a single (best) ML model, the F2-score should be used as the primary metric and Recall should be monitored as the secondary metric.** For the current churn use-case, the most important type of model error that should be punished is false negatives.
+F2-score captures this requirement and it is easy to explain to non-technical stakeholders: *This score balances catching churners (Recall) versus avoiding false positives (Precision), but it weights catching churners more heavily*.

 ## Schedule